York Streets and City History

 Micklegate Bar, the southern gateway into York’s city walls was first mentioned in the twelfth century.
-Its archway is of Norman origin but the bartizans (little towers) were added in the 14th century.
+Its archway is of Norman origin but the bartizans (little towers) were added in the fourteenth century.

-The barbican (See Walmgate Bar) was removed from the bar in the 1820s.
+The barbican was removed from the bar in the 1820s.
 The street of Micklegate leads out off the city wall through Micklegate Bar where it becomes Blossom Street.
-See also Bootham Bar and Monk Bar.

 Monkgate and Monk Bar

 The Museum Gardens are the gardens of the Yorkshire Museum built 1827-30 as the home of the York Philosophical Society.
-Nearby are the remains of the Roman Multangular tower (See city walls) and an Anglo-Saxon tower dating from around the 7th or 8th century.
+Nearby are the remains of the Roman Multangular tower and an Anglo-Saxon tower dating from around the seventh or eighth century.
 The gardens are also home to an astronomical observatory.
 The Yorkshire Museum and the Museum Gardens are on the site of St Mary’s Abbey of which ruins remain.

 Nessgate leads from Coney Street and Ousegate to Castlegate and York Castle.
 The castle stands on a ness, the Viking word for a triangular headland between the River Foss and River Ouse on which Clifford’s Tower stands.

 All Saints Church in North Street was first mentioned in 1089.
-It dates from the 12th to 15th century.
+It dates from the twelfth to fifteenth century.
 It has a 120 ft spire and a hammerbeam roof.
-An early 20th century anchorage can be found in the south west corner.
+An early twentieth century anchorage can be found in the south west corner.
 North Street is a continuation of Skeldergate and runs parallel to the western bank of the River Ouse.
-The North Street Postern or Barker Tower stands at the western end of the street – see Lendal Bridge.
+The North Street Postern or Barker Tower stands at the western end of the street.

 Ogleforth is on the route route from Monk Bar to York Minster.
 The street is thought to be a Scandinavian name which means the ford haunted by an owl.
 It may alternatively have belonged to someone called Ugel.
 There are some Georgian buildings in the street.